 It is truly a privilege to serve as your chair for this year's competition.
 When we band together to advance the missions of academic medicine, we work for all of humanity.
-Spotlighting the quality of our efforts inspires us to achieve while also demonstrates how much we value our colleagues and members of our many teams across these disciplines.
-The awards also help you demonstrate, to others at your institution and your leadership, national recognition of your expertise and accomplishments.
+Spotlighting our creative work inspires us to achieve while also demonstrating how much we value our missions and our colleagues across our schools and hospitals.

-Participation in the competition is facilitated by a smooth online submission process.
-There is no more important time to celebrate and show the value of your outstanding work.
-On behalf of the GIA Steering Committee and the judging panel, I invite you to send us examples.
+This is the time to celebrate the value of your contributions to institutional advancement.
+On behalf of the GIA Steering Committee and the judging panel, I invite you to send us examples of your work.
 We look forward to reviewing your materials and thank you for all you do in support of academic medicine.